What next? Scorpion stings passenger on United Airlines flight

 According to Linda Bell, another passenger gave her husband a Benadryl pill in case he had an allergic reaction to the sting.

 Linda Bell said United reached out to her husband Wednesday to apologize and to offer compensation for the incident.
-She would not elaborate on the terns of that compensation.
+She would not elaborate on the terms of that compensation.

 Such incidents are rare, but not unheard of.
 A scorpion reportedly stung a woman in 2015 on an Alaska Airlines flight from Los Angeles to Portland, Oregon.